ceejbot/fivebeans/README.md

 This event is the tattered remnants of what used to be built-in logging, and it might go away.

-`warning`

-The worker has encountered an error condition that will not stop processing, but that you might wish to act upon or log.
+`warning`: The worker has encountered an error condition that will not stop processing, but that you might wish to act upon or log.
 The payload is an object with information about the error.
 Fields guaranteed to be present are:

 ```javascript
 {